BeyondTrust Atlas Technology Overview

 In a clustered environment, all Remote Support traffic originates by first talking to the primary node.
 The representative console is downloaded from the primary node, and authentication into the representative console takes place against the primary node.
 Thus, any external authentication providers that need to be configured in your environment are done at the primary node level.

 Initiating an attended support session is still done in the same method as a non-clustered environment.
 The public portal for your support site resides on the primary node B Series Appliance.
 From here, a customer can choose from the representative list, enter a session key, or use issue submission.
 Session initiation always occurs through the primary node and then bridges with the appropriate traffic node once the session is initiated.

 Administrators control and define how a traffic node for a representative or customer client is chosen.
 The representative and customer independently bind to their own traffic nodes.
 Each may bind additionally to the other's traffic node depending on what is occurring within the session.
 If screen sharing is initiated, then the representative binds to the traffic node that the customer client is bound to, in order to receive the traffic stream that contains the actual screen sharing information.

-Representatives using a mobile or web representative console to provide support will always bind to the primary node.
-Similarly, customers using a mobile customer client will always bind to the primary node.
+Representatives using a mobile or web representative console to provide support always bind to the primary node.
+Similarly, customers using a mobile customer client always bind to the primary node.